fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 To make the display more enjoyable, we auto-zoom 4 seconds after having displayed the image.
 The are 5 zoom levels, each roughly twice as zoomed as the previous one.

 The Mandelbrot set is much more interesting close to the border of the set.
 To determine where to zoom, there are iteration trigger values.
-For instance, any point of the original zoom where it took between 15 and 19 iterations to diverge may be choosen as the center of the next zoom.
+For instance, any point of the original zoom where it took between 15 and 19 iterations to diverge can be choosen as the center of the next zoom.
 Those zoom-level dependant values are stored in the ``ZOOMTRIGGERMIN`` and ``ZOOMTRIGGERMAX`` tables.

 Randomly choosing a point is an interesting challenge in itself.
 We use a pseudo-random generator, that is seeded by the wait at the begining, when the user is asked to ``PRESS ANY KEY``.